Abdullah-Alshalan/Connect4/README.md

 # Connect4
-A web game with an account.
+A web game with an account connected to database.